codio-content/Linux-Users_and_Permissions/.guides/content/The-dangers-of-777-c417.md

-On real-world software projects, giving full access to our files and directories represents a huge risk of having any malicious cracker or entity uploading a devious file or modifying a current file to execute code.
+In real-world software projects, giving full access to our files and directories represents a huge risk of having any malicious cracker or entity uploading a devious file or modifying a current file to execute code.

 Following our CMS example, `777` permissions mean that anyone will have complete control over your CMS, including having your database information and password.